Togloza/BlockCypherMongoDb/README.md

 };
 ```
 Replace <username>, <password>, <cluster-url>, <database>, <collection>, with your MongoDB credentials and relevant details.
+**If you are using an alternative auth for the database, include the relevant mongoURI.**

 Usage
 Run the script with the following command: